dogweather/raspberry-pi-python-github-runner/README.md

 ![Python application on self-hosted Raspberry Pi](https://github.com/dogweather/raspberry-pi-python-github-runner/workflows/Python%20application%20on%20self-hosted/badge.svg)

-Raspberry Pi's can be used as low-configuration self-hosted GitHub Action Runners.
-They can do CI builds and tests, and also run periodic batch jobs using cron syntax.
+Raspberry Pi's can be used as low-configuration [self-hosted GitHub Runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners).
+They can do CI builds and tests, and also run [periodic jobs using cron syntax](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#onschedule).

 This repo solves the problem: GitHub's default Python setup installs X86 binaries and doesn't work on ARM (Raspberry Pi).
 So, in the